Have you ever met anyone who said, “Yeah, my boyfriend lives on another continent, and it’s the best thing ever”?

 After all, you are grown-ups with personal needs.
 If he wants to play Candy Crush Saga, let him do it.
 We all need some time on our own!

-2. You Can’t Wait to Be together
+2. He Can’t Wait to Be With You

 Do you still do the cheesy countdown to the next time you see each other?
 Do you check the calendar to see if you are one day closer to your next meeting?
 If so, whatever you are doing, it’s working just fine!